 For sports performance and recovery, I love to shake Healthy Chef Protein with coconut water or water and drink it immediately after my workout.
 Two shakes per day are ideal and will help your body and muscles recover quickly.

 Protein has a stabilising effect on blood sugar.
 High stress levels can lead to hypoglycaemia or other blood sugar imbalances.
 Increasing protein intake can boost energy levels, reduce jitteriness, agitation and mood swings, improve sleep, and sharpen brain function.
-Stress can also cause play havoc with your digestion, causing all sorts of issues to malabsorption, constipation, IBS etc. The Healthy Chef range of protein is specifically designed to help support perfect digestive health.
+Stress can also cause play havoc with your digestion, causing all sorts of issues to malabsorption, constipation, IBS etc. The Healthy Chef Protein range is specifically designed to help support perfect digestive health.
 They are also low in fermentable carbohydrates (FODMAPS) and can be enjoyed by everyone including those with gastrointestinal issues and lactose intolerance.

 SHOULD PROTEIN BE MIXED INTO A SMOOTHIE WITH FRUIT?
 OR ARE THEY BEST TAKEN WITH WATER?

 This depends on whether you want to use it as a healthy meal replacement or just a quick protein fix.
 As a smoothie, you’re having a complete meal, great for breakfast on the go.
 As a shake mixed with water, you’re getting quicker absorption into the body.
 This is great after a workout when you’re body is most receptive to the intake of protein.

 HOW MUCH PROTEIN SHOULD A WOMAN GET IN HER DIET?